 What is Misleading and Deceptive Conduct?

 The ACL prohibits you from engaging in conduct that is likely to mislead or deceive consumers.
+That is to say, you cannot make false claims in your advertising that could induce a consumer into purchasing your goods or services.

-For example, you cannot make false claims in your advertising that could induce a consumer into purchasing your goods or services.
-You also cannot make a false claim that a certain branded laptop has the longest life expectancy amongst all other laptops on the market.
+For example, you cannot make a false claim that a certain branded laptop has the longest life expectancy amongst all other laptops on the market.
 This would be misleading to the consumer.

 The Use of Disclaimers and Fine Print

-For example, a claim that states ‘Joe’s coffee was voted best coffee in Australia*’.
+For example, a claim that states “Joe’s coffee was voted best coffee in Australia*”.
 The asterisk may link to a disclaimer stating “from a poll conducted in 2013 in the Pyrmont area amongst age group 18-25”.

-- where you have placed the disclaimer displayed;
+- where you have placed the disclaimer;

 - how obvious it is;